 The book bindery of Amsterdam’s Gerrit Rietveld Academie as documented by art duo and Rietveld alumni, Otto Kaan.

-D. DINIS SECONDARY SCHOOLD.
-Dinis secondary school in Lisbon was modernised in 2008 by Bak Gordon Architects.
+D. Dinis secondary school in Lisbon was modernised in 2008 by Bak Gordon Architects.
 It will be one of many iconic buildings open to visitors in October as part of Lisbon Open House, an annual celebration of architecture organised by the Lisbon Architecture Triennale.

 Charlie SchuckA still life from the series Object by Seattle-based photographer Charlie Schuck.

-from a series by Chicago-based photojournalist Peter Hoffman.
+From a series on yachts by Chicago-based photojournalist Peter Hoffman.

 Image courtesy of The Still House Group.

 Present & Correct